ardent-development/Clicker/README.txt

     - Even if no data is to be saved to a list or sequence of variables, the last iteration's result is always stored to a variable `lastclic` for your convenience.
- * If any issues happen during execution of the program, it will catch most of those errors and let you know what's wrong.
-In fact they are not called "errors"; instead they are called "oopsies" since that's more friendly and less robotic than the word "error".
+ * If any issues happen during execution of the program, the calculator's operating system will catch them and the program will stop.
     - If there is an error during calculation, then it is highly likely that the issue lies in your input.